tritonlmk/Advanced-Lane-Lines/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image6]

-#### 2. Usint different thresholds and find a good combination to find lane lines.
+#### 2. Using different thresholds and find a good combination to find lane lines.
+Then change the picture to a birdeye presprctive.

 Firstly I tried all the following thresholds to find the optimal combination for lane lines detection result:
 * grayscale